MB-13/Wheat_head_detection/README.md

 ### Data Preparation

-1. **Dataset**: You will need a dataset of images with annotations for wheat heads.
-Ensure that your dataset is in a suitable format for Faster R-CNN (e.g., COCO format or custom annotations converted accordingly).
+1. **Dataset**: Obtain a dataset of images with annotations for wheat heads.
+Ensure the dataset is in a suitable format for Faster R-CNN (e.g., COCO format or custom annotations).

 2. **Data Directory**: Place your dataset in the `data/` directory, or update the paths in the code to point to your dataset location.

+## Training and Evaluation

 ### Training the Model

-To train the Faster R-CNN model, run the following command:
+To train the Faster R-CNN model, use the following command:
 ```bash
 python train.py --data-dir data/ --output-dir output/
 ```
 This command will start the training process and save the trained model in the `output/` directory.
+After 5 epochs, the model achieved a validation loss of 0.7.

 ### Evaluating the Model